nikolamihailov/softuni/README.md

-# Softuni - JS Path
+# Softuni - JavaSript Path

 This repository is for tracking my progress of the modules I am attempting.